OpenSooq/socketio_repeater/README.md

 # Socket.IO Repeater
 ### Connect Socket.io v1 clients to Socket.io v2 server

+This application serves the purpose of passing messages between two differnt version of Socket IO (1.X and 2.X).
+Any message received from one of them is automatically passed to all others.

 <p>Socket.IO team announced version 2.X that is not backward-compatible, due to:</p>
 <ul><li>a breaking change related to utf-8 encoding in engine.io-parser (<a href="https://github.com/socketio/engine.io-parser/pull/81">socketio/engine.io-parser#81</a>)</li><li>an update to make the socket id on the client match the id on the server-side (<a href="https://github.com/socketio/socket.io-client/pull/1058">socketio/socket.io-client#1058</a>)</li></ul>